 There are many products on the market.
-The safest fillers are non-permanent Hyalorunic acid fillers and calcium hydroxyapatite microspheres, which disappear spontaneously after a while depending on the patient metabolism, activity, the thickness of the fillers and the linkage between the filler particles.
-The length of filler stay also depends on which area is treated.
-Although there are many products available in the market, during my years of practice I have developed specific brands and types for each and every area, to have safe, long lasting and natural results.
-I only use non-permanent FDA approved products.
+The safest fillers are non-permanent Hyalorunic acid fillers and calcium hydroxyapatite microspheres, which disappear spontaneously after a while depending on the patient’s metabolism, activity, the thickness of the fillers and the linkage between the filler particles.
+The filler’s longevity also depends on which area is treated.
+Although there are many products available on the market, Dr. Shahram, during his years of practice, has developed specific brands and types for each and every area, to have safe, long lasting and natural results.
+He only uses non-permanent FDA approved products.

 Fillers are injected directly into the area to be treated either with a small needle or a special cannula, often after application of a topical anesthetic cream and or local anaesthesia.
-The effect is immediate but it gets better and more natural over the next 2-3 weeks and lasts between two to 18 months, depending on the type of product and the treated area.
+The effect is immediate but it gets better and more natural over the next two to three weeks and lasts between two to eighteen months, depending on the type of product and the treated area.

 Twenty minutes to one hour.

-Usually topical anesthetic cream, sometimes a local anesthetic injection.
+Usually topical anesthetic cream, sometimes a local anaesthetic injection.

 Transient swelling (mainly when used in the lips), redness, tenderness, and bruising.
-Cold application after treatment can minimize these side effects.
+Cold application after treatment can minimise these side effects.

 For all fillers, risks include irregularities or lumpiness, over- or under-correction, asymmetry and infection.

-If present, swelling and redness usually settles after 24 to 48 hours.
-Most patients can go back to their activities immediately with non or some make-up.
+If present, swelling and redness usually settles after one to two days.
+Most patients can go back to their activities immediately with none or some make-up.

 Partial or complete correction of wrinkles and folds.
 Enhancement of facial features and contour.